RLocator: Reinforcement Learning for Bug Localization: RLocator Performance

 \subsection{Entropy Ablation Analysis: Impact of Entropy on RLocator performance}

-In RL, entropy refers to the unpredictability of an agent's actions.
+We conduct an ablation study to gain insights into the significance of each component of RLocator.
+The main two components of RLocator are the ES-based shortlisting step and the reinforcement learning step.\\ In RL, we have used the A2C with entropy algorithm.
+Entropy refers to the unpredictability of an agent's actions.
 A low entropy indicates a predictable policy, while high entropy represents a more random and robust policy.
 An agent in RL will tend to repeat actions that previously resulted in positive rewards while learning the policy.
 The agent may become stuck in a local optimum due to exploiting learned actions instead of exploring new ones and finding a higher global optimum.
 This is where entropy comes useful: we can use entropy to encourage exploration and avoid getting stuck in local optima~\cite{Ahmed2019}.
 Because of this, entropy in RL has become very popular in the design of RL approaches such as A2C~\cite{Jang2022}.
 In our proposed model (Section~\ref{sec:retrieval_results}), we use A2C with entropy to train the RLocator aiming to rank relevant files closer to each other.
 As entropy is part of the reward, the gradient descent process will try to maximize the entropy.
 Entropy will increase if the model identifies different actions as the best in the same state.
 However, those actions must select a relevant file; otherwise, the reward will be decreased.
 Thus, if there are multiple relevant files in a state, the A2C with entropy regularized model will assign almost the same probability in those actions (actions related to selecting those relevant files).
 This means that when the states are repeated, a different action will likely be selected each time.
 This probability assignment will lead to a higher MAP.

+The observed performance of RLocator in achieving higher MAP can be interpreted due to two factors: 1) the way we design our reward function, given that we define a function that aims to encourage higher MAP; 2) the inclusion of entropy, as entropy regularization is assumed to enable the model to achieve higher MAP.

+Hence, to provide a better understanding of our model, we measure the performance of three different steps of our model separately.
+The ES-based shortlisting step, the A2C-based RL model (without entropy), and the A2C with entropy model.
+Due to resource (time and GPU) limitations, we limit our evaluation to half of the total projects in our dataset, i.e., AspectJ, Birt, and Eclipse Platform UI.
+We observe a similar trend in those three projects.
+Thus, we believe our results will follow a similar trend in the remaining projects.